aurule/rolldembones/README.md

 The `--tally-above T` option changes the behavior of tally mode.
 It counts how many dice rolled `T` or higher, instead of summing the values of the die faces.
 Unless `--mode tally` is also used, the effects of Tally-Above are only applied to die types which use tally mode by default.

+### Show Total Sum

+The `--sum-all` flag adds a line to the end of the output of each repetition which displays the total sum of all dice rolled in that repetition.
+It adds up the value of each die based on the die's reporting mode.

 ## Repeat and Repeat-Until

 These options repeat the set of rolls that were passed to Roll Dem Bones a certain number of times.